nicro296/sv-deck-categorize-approach/README.md

 <br>

 ## Hierarchical Treatment of Deck Types
-When classifying between deck types that employ similar cards, it is inevitably necessary to rely on specific cards for classification.
+When classifying between deck types that adopt similar cards, it is inevitably necessary to rely on specific cards for classification.
 <br>
-Since dependence on specific cards, in other words, dependence on the text of cards, is information that cannot be obtained from the distribution of the number of cards, we believe it is necessary to use a fundamentally different method to evaluate this information.
-We have to set a condition for the number of specific cards to be used, which is a manual process that we would like to avoid, but we cannot think of any other method.
+Since dependence on specific cards, in other words, dependence on the text of cards, is information that cannot be obtained from the distribution of the number of cards, I consider it necessary to evaluate it by a fundamentally different method.
+I cannot think of any other method, although I would like to avoid setting the conditions manually.
+Therefore, I set a condition for the number of specific cards to be used to determine the number of cards.
 <br>
 The structure of the deck type classification will be changed accordingly.
 Each deck type shall have a "category" and an "element".